 After the first phase of bank nationalization was completed in 1969, public sector banks made up the largest portion of Indian banking.
 The focus on public sector banks was maintained throughout the 1970s and 1980s.
 In addition, existing private sector banks which showed signs of an eventual default were merged with state-owned banks.
 In July 1993, as part of the banking reform process and as a measure to induce competition in the banking sector, the Reserve Bank of India permitted entry of the private sector into the banking system.
 This resulted in the introduction of private sector banks, including us.
 These banks are collectively known as the "new" private sector banks.
-At the end of June 2005, there were nine "new" private sector banks.
-A merger between two of these banks, Centurion Bank and Bank of Punjab, has come into effect from October 1, 2005.
-In addition, 21 private sector banks existing prior to July 1993 were operating in December 2005.
-For the nine month period ended December 31, 2005, private sector banks accounted for approximately 18.3% of aggregate deposits and 19.4% of gross bank credit outstanding of the scheduled commercial banks.
-Their network of 6,276 branches accounted for 9.2% of the total branch network of scheduled commercial banks in the country.
-At year-end fiscal 2006, we accounted for approximately 7.4% of aggregate deposits and 10.7% of non-food credit outstanding of the scheduled commercial banks.
+There are eight New Private Sector Banks operating as on June 30, 2006.
+In addition, 19 private sector banks existing prior to July 1993 were operating as on June 30, 2006.
+These are collectively known as the "Old Private Sector Banks".
+With 6,543 branches, as on June 30, 2006, these banks accounted for 20.0 per cent of aggregate deposits and 20.3 per cent of the gross bank credit outstanding of the SCBs in India.